mr-gribbles/sm-language-analyser/README.md

 ## Description

 This project provides a comprehensive, end-to-end solution for building high-quality text corpora from social media platforms.
 It features a robust, modular architecture that separates concerns into distinct components for data sourcing, cleaning, LLM-powered rewriting, and linguistic analysis.
 The system includes four independent pipelines to collect both original and LLM-rewritten posts from Reddit and Bluesky, ensuring data integrity and variety.

-A key focus of the project is compliance with platform Terms of Service; it is designed for non-training NLP tasks such as model evaluation, RAG, and linguistic research.
-The final output is a set of well-structured, clean JSONL files, complete with rich metadata for full traceability, and a separate analysis pipeline to evaluate the linguistic characteristics of the generated corpora.
+**Check out my website for a publicly avaliable web client:** [https://sm-language.up.railway.app](https://sm-language.up.railway.app)

 ## Getting Started with the Web App